Game and Tournament Rules

 • 6 inning games

-• 6-run per inning “mercy rule” except final inning (“open inning”)
+• 5-run per inning “mercy rule” except final inning (“open inning”) or extras

 • Runners shall not touch home plate or will be called out.
 All plays at the plate are “force plays.”
 Catcher must touch home plate, runner must cross chalk line before ball arrives.